huggingface/dataset-viewer/jobs/cache_maintenance/README.md

-# Datasets server maintenance job
+# Dataset viewer maintenance job

 > Job to run maintenance actions on the datasets-server